Regsiter now for a personalized educational experience.

 Forgot your password?
 Enter the email address you used to create your account to initiate a password reset.

-The Division of Pediatric Hematology/Oncology at Children’s Hospital of Pittsburgh of UPMC is the largest, most comprehensive pediatric cancer and blood disease center in western Pennsylvania, eastern Ohio, and northern West Virginia.
+The Division of Pediatric Hematology/Oncology at UPMC Children’s Hospital of Pittsburgh is the largest, most comprehensive pediatric cancer and blood disease center in western Pennsylvania, eastern Ohio, and northern West Virginia.
 The Division of Pediatric Hematology/Oncology provides diagnosis, treatment, and complete follow-up for children, adolescents, and young adults with cancer and blood disorders.

-Children’s Hospital of Pittsburgh of UPMC has been a member of the Children's Oncology Group (COG), a multi-institutional pediatric cancer research organization sponsored by the National Cancer Institute, since 1961.
+UPMC Children’s Hospital of Pittsburgh has been a member of the Children's Oncology Group (COG), a multi-institutional pediatric cancer research organization sponsored by the National Cancer Institute, since 1961.
 Many of Children’s Hospital’s physicians hold key positions in the COG and are active in developing new cancer treatment strategies.
 Membership in this prestigious organization allows Children’s to offer state-of-the-art therapy to children with all forms of childhood cancer.

 All patients with cancer are eligible to participate in current Children’s Oncology Group (COG) protocols — studies of the most promising and newest cancer therapies.